lxhom/NoRestrictions/README.md

 No Restrictions is a Tool for YouTube to avoid age restrictions.
 It is a JavaScript that should be executed on the YouTube page that injects the direct video link into the player error page and thus displays the video.
 Credits to the guys at [youtube-dl](https://github.com/ytdl-org/youtube-dl) for figuring out [how to get the direct video link](https://github.com/ytdl-org/youtube-dl/blob/4759543f6e5d532795eb1d5434692bb6d5e1f0ec/youtube_dl/extractor/youtube.py), which is one of the main features of this program.
 You should definitely check out youtube-dl :D

-> wip: testing safari & webpage without injection with cors-anywhere

 ## Usage

+> NOTE: Safari Users can only use Method 0.

-There are 3 main ways to use No Restrictions:
+There are 4 main ways to use No Restrictions:

+0. Use the No Restrictions Webpage.
+The easiest method, recommended if you dont want to use Web Injects.
 1. Injecting the script with a special `javascript:` URL.
 Recommended for single-use.
 2. Injecting the script with a Bookmark with a `javascript:` URL, a.k.a a *Bookmarklet* (short for **Bookmark**ed JavaScript App**let**).
 Recommended for repeated use.
 This works basically everywhere.
 3. Pasting the script into the JavaScript Console of the Browser Development Tools, a.k.a *Inspect Element*.
 Not recommended for beginners.
 This works only on Development or Desktop browsers.

 ### Installation / Injection

+- Method 0: Go to https://lxhom.github.io/NoRestrictions/NoRestrictions.html and paste the URL of a YouTube video into the popup and hit OK.

 - Method 1: Click on the URL bar of a YouTube tab, type `javascript:` (***You HAVE to type it or this method WON'T WORK***) and paste the text from [the `jsurl` file](/jsurl) or from [below](#the-javascript-url) after the `javascript:` text, and hit Enter.